templeman/website-to-pdf/README.md

 wrapper automates the process of generating a high-fidelity PDF from a website, without the need for a browser or GUI.

+Specifically, the script will

+1. Accept a seed URL and use it to build out a list of URLs for that site.
+2. For each URL, fetch as a screenshot using APIFlash, a screenshot-generator API service.
+3. Combine all resultant screenshots one below another vertically into a single image.
+4. Chop the aggregate image into equal, letter-sized images.
+5. Combine the images into a single PDF file.
+6. Run OCR on the PDF to make it searchable.

 ## Requirements

 This script requires the following: